 Yoshihiro Aonamiuchi blue steel #1 sushi knife

 The high carbon steel knife has been carefully handcrafted in Japan by master artisans by using ancient and traditional methods.
-An experienced chef will really appreciate this because it allows the blade to effortlessly slice through even the most sensitive of ingredients while doing the absolute minimum damage to cellular structure.
+An experienced chef will appreciate this because it allows the blade to effortlessly slice through even the most sensitive of ingredients while doing the absolute minimum damage to the cellular structure.

 Yoshihiro Shiroko carbon steel deba sushi knife

-The knife is powerful and you can feel it just by holding it.
+The knife is sturdy, and you can feel it just by holding it.
 The 180mm long high carbon blade is accompanied by a beautiful light brown magnolia handle that fits comfortably in your hand.

 Honmamonh Azumasyusaku Deba sushi knife